Same-sex marriage in British Columbia: Reactions and aftermath

-Craig Maynard, spokesman for Egale Canada, said that they "are thrilled by this decision", and said they would continue to push for the legalisation of same-sex marriage across Canada.
+Craig Maynard, spokesman for Egale Canada, said that they were "thrilled by this decision", and said they would continue to push for the legalisation of same-sex marriage across Canada.
 Kathleen Lahey, who was a counsel to the couples, said that the court decision "confirms that the new federal law on same-sex marriage applies uniformly across the country -- and immediately.
 It also makes it clear that other provinces can and should act now to extend marriage to lesbian and gay couples, instead of putting the issue off until the Supreme Court of Canada and Parliament have confirmed the new law."
 A spokesperson for the Roman Catholic Archdiocese of Vancouver said the diocese was "saddened" by the decision, "We're also concerned that the courts have taken over the role of legislating in our democracy.
 This way of making important public decisions is very wrong.
 A third point of concern is the impact this will have on churches and religious freedom.
-The prime minister has given a guarantee with respect to religious freedom, but he can't give us a guarantee with respect to what the courts might do.", the spokesperson said.
-Anglican Bishop Michael Ingham said he was "glad gay and lesbian people are receiving recognition of their equality rights", but that the church would "still regard marriage as a union between husband and wife": "It goes considerably further than the church has gone.
+The prime minister has given a guarantee with respect to religious freedom, but he can't give us a guarantee with respect to what the courts might do", the spokesperson said.
+Anglican Bishop Michael Ingham said he was "glad gay and lesbian people are receiving recognition of their equality rights", but that the Anglican Church would "still regard marriage as a union between husband and wife": "It goes considerably further than the church has gone.
 We have spoken of unions and not marriage.
 That remains the position of our diocese.
 I'm glad gay and lesbian people are receiving recognition of their equality rights, but it goes beyond where we are in the church.
 We still regard marriage as a union between husband and wife."

 In August 2003, Celia Kitzinger and Sue Wilkinson married in Yaletown.
 They returned to England and demanded that it recognise their marriage.
 This was the beginning of the marriage equality movement in the United Kingdom, but the High Court of Justice ruled against the couple in July 2006.

-On June 15, 2005, a B.C.
-Supreme Court judge in Nanaimo granted British Columbia's first same-sex divorce in the case of J.S. v.
+On June 15, 2005, a Supreme Court judge in Nanaimo granted British Columbia's first same-sex divorce in the case of J.S. v.
 C.F..
-Although same-sex marriage had been legal in British Columbia for two years, the Divorce Act still defined marriage as being between a man and a woman.
+Although same-sex marriage had been legal in British Columbia for two years, the Divorce Act still defined marriage as being "between a man and a woman".
 The judge, Madame Justice Laura Gerow, with the consent of the Attorney General, Irwin Cotler, changed the Divorce Act to include same-sex couples.